IVD-Mechanobiology/FEBio-Mechanobiological/README.md

 The implementation was developed for research purposes in the context of computational mechanobiology of the intervertebral disc.
 The scientific objectives, mathematical formulation and associated equations, implementation strategy, and main simulation results are described in the associated publication:

-> Cachot, U., Kandil, K., Zaïri, F., Zaïri, F. (2026).
+> Cachot, U., Kandil, K., Zaïri, F., Zaïri, F., (2026).
 A multiscale computational framework coupling poromechanics, metabolism, and matrix turnover to predict long-term evolution of intervertebral disc degeneration.

 This repository provides the corresponding software implementation, including the custom material, reaction, diffusivity, and load-controller components required to reproduce and further develop the proposed mechanobiological framework.